plutus-community/docs/docs/Environment/Guides/APIbuildDocumentation.md

-# How To: Use Plutus API Documentation
+# How To: use the Plutus API Documentation

 ## Playground Server